NCAS-CMS/cms-website/pages/puma2.md

 <div class="medium-8 medium-pull-4 columns" markdown="1">

-{% include alert info="PUMA2 is a new service.
-Please contact the CMS helpdesk if you have any issues." %}
+{% include alert info="UMUI users should wait for further instructions.
+We will announce the UMUI changeover date shortly." %}

 ## The PUMA service